Rechargeable alkaline battery: Comparison to other rechargeable batteries

 The rechargeable alkaline battery was, at one time, cheaper than other rechargeable types.
 Cells can be manufactured in the fully charged state and retain capacity well.
 Their capacity is about 2/3 that of primary cells.
 They are of dry-cell construction, completely sealed and not requiring maintenance.
 Cells have a limited cycle life, which is affected by deep discharge; the first cycle gives the greatest capacity, and if deeply discharged a cell may provide only 20 cycles.
 The available energy on each cycle decreases.
 Like primary alkaline cells, they have a relatively high internal resistance, making them unsuitable for high discharge current (for example, discharging their full capacity in one hour).

 Unlike rechargeable alkaline batteries, NiMH batteries can endure anywhere from a few hundred to a thousand (or more) deep discharge cycles, resulting in a long useful life; their limitation is now more usually by age rather than cycles.
-Capacity of NiMH batteries is close to that of alkaline batteries.
-Unlike all alkaline batteries (rechargeable or otherwise), internal resistance is low.
-This makes them well suited for high current capacity applications.
-Self-discharge rates are comparable, at least up to six months.
+The capacity of NiMH batteries is close to that of alkaline batteries.
+Unlike rechargeable or primary cell alkaline batteries, NiMH batteries have low internal resistance.
+This makes NiMH batteries better suited for high current applications than alkaline batteries.
+Self-discharge rates are comparable between NiMH and alkaline batteries during the first six months.

 Rechargeable alkaline batteries produce a voltage of about 1.5V, compared with NiCd and NiMH batteries which produce about 1.2V.
 For some applications, this can make a significant difference.
 In cases where resistance is not strongly dependent on voltage or current, since power varies as the square of voltage, rechargeable alkaline batteries provide about 50% more power.
 For example, incandescent lamps are much brighter when powered by rechargeable alkaline than by NiCd or NiMH batteries.